openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

   value `ECDH-ES` (as defined in [@!RFC7518, section 4.6]), with key agreement utilizing keys on the `P-256` curve (see [@!RFC7518, section 6.2.1.1]) MUST be supported.
   The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.
 * Verifiers MUST use ephemeral encryption keys specific to each Authorization Request passed via client metadata as specified in Section 8.3 of [@!OIDF.OID4VP].
 * The Authority Key Identifier (`aki`)-based Trusted Authority Query (`trusted_authorities`) for DCQL, as defined in section 6.1.1.1 of [@!OIDF.OID4VP], MUST be supported.
 Note that the Authority Key Identifiers mechanism can be used to support multiple X.509-based trust mechanisms, such as ISO mDL VICAL (as introduced in [@ISO.18013-5]) or ETSI Trusted Lists [@ETSI.TL].
-This is achieved by collecting the relevant X.509 certificates for the trusted Issuers and including the encoded KeyIdentifers from the certificates in the `aki` array .
+This is achieved by collecting the relevant X.509 certificates for the trusted Issuers and including the encoded Key Identifiers from the certificates in the `aki` array .

 Additional requirements for OpenID4VP are defined in (#oid4vp-redirects), (#oid4vp-dc-api) and (#oid4vp-credential-formats).